-Project Potential Impacts by Bridges and Waterways Recommended Mitigation Measures and Monitoring Activities foundation will entail coffer-damming or diversion of water flow.
+Project Potential Impacts by Bridges and Waterways Recommended Mitigation Measures and Monitoring Activities Construction Phase: Demolition of existing structural components - In the case of bridge rehabilitation, certain components will have to be demolished and such activities would result to bridge fragments to dropping into the water.
+Excavation works for foundations - bridge foundation will entail coffer-damming or diversion of water flow.
 Such activities will entail filling around the area to excavate.
 Soil disturbances and earthworks will cause loose soil materials to be washed away by the flow and result in turbid water.
 Likewise, to enable casting of concrete, dewatering activities will have to be done which can also cause the water to be turbid.
-Construction of superstructure - concreting of bridge piers and casting or setting out of bridge girders and decks will entail formworks and supports to be erected, and actual pouring of concrete.
-The dropping of any material debris into the water can be a major cause of water contamination. s Post-Construction and Operations contamination; Excavation methodologies should be done to minimize stockpiling near flowing water; Temporary rock protection should be provided to prevent soil materials to be washed away.
-Frequent monitoring of water quality should be done to determine the status of water quality; When casting structural elements on site, spillage into the water should be prevented by installing proper measures to catch any spill; Structural elements should be casted far from the river to prevent concrete mix from getting into the water.
-None None
+Construction of superstructure - concreting of bridge piers and casting or setting out of bridge girders and decks will No pillars are drilled into the river for bridge construction.
+Bridges will be constructed by slabs only.
+Therefore generation of turbidity plumes and sedimentation which could impact aquatic organisms can be excluded.
+No impacts are expected on River ecology.
+The Contractor shall ensure provision/or performance of the following: Contractor should provide additional measures to catch debris from falling into the river; Structural elements should be casted far from the river to prevent concrete mix from getting into the water.